dtuskippy/reading-notes/read-05-design-webpages-with-css.md

   * ID selector: #idname
   * Attribute selector: [attr=value]
 * The most standard way of coding CSS is to do so 'externally', by using a separate stylesheet with a css extension; the *stylesheet.css* is linked to the relevant HTML file
-* Example code to change background color of a footer via *element selection*
+* Example code to change the background color of a footer via an *element selection*
   * footer {
       background-color: red;
     }